 But by issuing a survey involving Likert Scale questions, you can ask course attendees to rate their various experiences according to a scale.
 You can then aggregate the scores to identify areas that need improvement—or identify areas in which you excel.

 The truth rarely operates in shades of gray.
 The biggest mistake you can make is to believe that one happy customer speaks for all the people with whom you do business.
-Get the whole picture with a Net Promoter Score and listen to what your customers have to say—then act upon it.
+Get the whole picture with a Voice of the Customer Survey and hear to what they have to say—then act upon it.

 Only your most satisfied and loyal customers will go out of their way to thank you.
 While you might be awash with compliments, don’t fall into the trap of thinking that you’re keeping everyone happy.